plone/volto/docs/source/recipes/creating-project.md

 # Creating a new Volto project

-For using Volto for a project (i.e. use Volto as a library), you should use Volto's project generator `@plone/generator-volto`.
+For using Volto for a project—in other words, use Volto as a library—you should use Volto's project generator `@plone/generator-volto`.
 It's a boilerplate generator based in Yeoman that will provide you with the basic files and folder structure to bootstrap a Volto site.
-In addition to bootstrapping standalone Volto projects, it can also bootstrap Volto addons.
+In addition to bootstrapping stand-alone Volto projects, it can also bootstrap Volto add-ons.

 1. Open a terminal and execute: